phylo-lab-usc/CloseRead_ig-assembly-eval/README.md

 - Above assembly files' index file `.fai`
 - (Optional) Loci Annotation file in `${species_name}.customIG.txt`, file format see example

-#### Please make sure you modify the header lines of `Snakefile` to reflect your directory organization:
+#### Please make sure you modify the `config.yaml` to reflect your directory organization and paths:

 - `SPECIES = ["mEubGla1"]`, list of species name
 - `fastqdir = ["hifi_fastq"]`,  sub-directory of your home directory where your fastq files are located
 - `HAPLOID = ["False"]`,  if the list of species are halpid or not
 - `HOME = "/home1/zhuyixin/zhuyixin_proj/AssmQuality"`,  your home directory
-- Header of all `.sh` file in `code` also need to be modified for correct cluster job submission
+- `igdetective_home: "/home1/zhuyixin/IgDetective"`, where your IgDetective is installed
+- `condaPath: "/spack/conda/miniconda3/23.10.0/etc/profile.d/conda.sh"`, path to your `conda.sh` file

 #### The output stats files will be in the `errorStats/` directory and should include the following 11 files: